-• Digitalization in construction: from "Building Information Modeling (BIM)" to "additive manufacturing" and "virtual and augmented reality"
+• Digitization in construction: from "Building Information Modeling (BIM)" to "additive manufacturing" to "Virtual and Augmented Reality"

-• Numerical simulation in civil engineering: from finite element calculations of load-bearing structures to dynamic building and plant simulation to the simulation of fires and traffic flows
+• Numerical simulation in construction: from finite element calculations of supporting structures to dynamic building and system simulation to the simulation of fires and traffic flows

-• Sustainable building: from recycling-oriented planning and building certification to the circular economy of building materials
+• Sustainable building: from recycling-friendly planning and building certification to the circular economy of building materials

-• Infrastructure for mobility and transport: from highways to residential walkways to roads bridges and through tunnels, rail facilities and bus lanes to bike paths and sidewalks
+• Infrastructure for mobility and transport: from motorways to residential routes, via roads, bridges and through tunnels, railway systems and bus lanes to bicycle lanes and sidewalks

-• Architecture as cultural practice: from the study of historical references to the development of experimental and innovative forms, images and typologies
+• Architecture as a cultural practice: from the investigation of historical references to the development of experimental and innovative forms, images and typologies

 • Planning and participation processes: from the preparation of political decisions to participatory development processes

-In the research field of simulation of traffic flows and fires, there is close cooperation with the Institute for Advanced Simulation with 7 of the Jülich Research Center.
+In the research field of simulation of traffic flows and fires, there is close cooperation with the Institute for Advanced Simulation 7 at Forschungszentrum Jülich.

-In addition to joint PhD and externally funded projects on pedestrian and fire dynamics and the modeling of bicycle traffic, the cooperation is supported by two professorships based on the Jülich model.
+In addition to joint doctoral and third-party funded projects on pedestrian and fire dynamics and the modeling of bicycle traffic, the cooperation is supported by two professorships based on the Jülich model.

-In many cases, we cooperate with European and non-European institutions and are represented in international committees.
-Examples of this are the construction-related programs of the International Energy Agency (IEA) or the harmonization of regulations and knowledge transfer in the PIARC World Road Association.
+We often work together with European and non-European institutions and are represented in international committees.
+Examples of this are the construction-related programs of the International Energy Agency IEA or the harmonization of regulations and knowledge transfer in the PIARC World Road Association.

-We cooperate with universities and research institutions worldwide.
-Recent examples are the DFG-funded fire related research in cooperation with the Polish partner NCN, the Humboldt fellows for soil science research, the cooperation with the universities of Waterloo, Stellenbosch, Rostov-on-Don or Burgos with regard to the use of GFRP reinforcement in reinforced concrete components.
+We cooperate with universities and research institutes worldwide.
+More recent examples are the DFG-funded fire research in cooperation with the Polish partner NCN, the Humboldt scholarship holders for pedological research, the cooperation with the universities of Waterloo, Stellenbosch, Rostov am Don or Burgos with regard to the use of GRP reinforcement in reinforced concrete components.

-A particularly visible sign of the international work is the Solar Decathlon Europe in the anniversary year of our university in 2022.
+A particularly visible sign of our international work was the Solar Decathlon Europe in the anniversary year of our university in 2022.